 Jim Wang, the personal finance guru behind Wallet Hacks, suggests upping your retirement contribution — even just a little bit.

-“Just log into your 401(k) and increase your contribution rate by 10 percent.
+“Just log into your 401(k) and increase your contribution rate by 10%.
 If you were contributing $500, make it $550.
-You probably won’t miss it, but you’ll love it in retirement,” he says.
+You probably won’t miss it, but you’ll love it in retirement,” he said.

 “Take one part of your budget and pay only in cash.
-I chose coffee and lunch — I take out $20 each week, and when it’s gone, it’s gone,” he says.
+I chose coffee and lunch — I take out $20 each week, and when it’s gone, it’s gone,” he said.

 The word “budget” can seem like a bad word.
 It just feels … tedious.
-If you hate budgets but still want to get your finances in shape, Paula Pant at Afford Anything has the answer.
+If you’re not into budgets but still want to get your finances in shape, Paula Pant at Afford Anything has the answer.

 “Practice the anti-budget.
-It’s only two steps: First, figure out what slice of your paycheck you want to ‘save’ — by which I mean, use for anything that’ll improve your financial life, such as making extra debt payments, investing in a 401(k), or literally saving in cash,” she says.
+It’s only two steps: First, figure out what slice of your paycheck you want to ‘save’ — by which I mean: use for anything that’ll improve your financial life, such as making extra debt payments, investing in a 401(k) or literally saving in cash,” she said.

 “Second, automatically transfer your ‘savings’ from every paycheck into a different account; ideally at a different bank.”